 Assault with Bodily Injury: In order to commit this offense, it must be proven that you acted in a way that was intentional, knowing, or reckless.
 Your actions must have caused another person some sort of bodily injury or harm.
 In assault cases, bodily injury is defined as physical pain or any other impairment to someone else’s physical condition.

 Assault with Threat: Even if you did not make physical contact with another person you could be charged with an assault with a threat in the state of Texas.
 A common example of this is raising your fist in anger toward someone else or expressing some sort of physical threat to another person.
 It must be proven that you intentionally threatened another person with the intent of imposing physical harm.

 Assault by Contact: Assault by contact is committed when a person intentionally or knowingly touches another person in a way that was welcomed.
 In order to be convicted of assault by contact, it must also be proven that you physically touched another person knowing that the victim would interpret the contact as offensive or provocative.

 If you have been charged with any of the above-mentioned offenses, you should contact my firm immediately.
-With the help of a criminal lawyer, you can receive the hard-hitting defense you need to increase your chances of securing a favorable outcome.
+With the help of an assault lawyer, you can receive the hard-hitting defense you need to increase your chances of securing a favorable outcome.

 Possible consequences associated with an assault conviction include: